Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ContinuousDelivery.md

 - use the Calico network plugin for Docker instead of the native Docker "overlay" : https://www.percona.com/blog/2016/08/03/testing-docker-multi-host-network-performance/
 - [Docker image dissection](http://blog.jeduncan.com/docker-image-dissection.html=) : its tarballs all the way down !
 - http://blog.michaelhamrah.com/2014/06/accessing-the-docker-host-server-within-a-container/ - Alt: `docker.for.win.localhost` builtin DNS CNAME (or `host.docker.internal`)
+- [dive](https://github.com/wagoodman/dive) : A tool for exploring a docker image, layer contents, and discovering ways to shrink your Docker image size.

 ```
 docker run --read-only ... # CONTAINERS ARE NOT IMMUTABLE BY DEFAULT !
 If you need tmp files, use --tmpfs /tmp (since 1.10)